dtdoering/dtdoering.com/content/author/admin/_index.md

 - Visitors
 ---

-My name is Drew Doering and I am a Scientist at [Xylome](https://www.xylome.com/).
+My name is Drew Doering and I am a Data Scientist at the [Joint Genome Institute](https://jgi.doe.gov/).
 I did my PhD studying protein and genome evolution using yeast in the lab of Chris Todd Hittinger at the University of Wisconsin-Madison.
 My hobbies include home-brewing, video games, cheesy puns, and being a dog-dad.